Create Workflows

 The selected Workflow appears on the canvas.

-If you have unsaved changes, you'll be asked to save them before you exit.
+If you have unsaved changes, a message appears asking you to save them before you exit.

 Was this article helpful?